 To be precise, eBay says that limits are calculated on the “number of listed items”, but does not specify that the limit considers both the number of products listed and the available stock for each individual product that has been published.

-Therefore, if you are a new seller with a limit equal to 10 items, you can list 10 different insertions with stock =1 or even 1 listing with stock =100 (still respecting the $500 threshold).
+Therefore, if you are a new seller with a limit equal to 10 items, you can publish 10 different listings with stock =1 or even 1 listing with stock =100 (still respecting the $500 threshold).
 In both cases, you would have reached your monthly listing quota.

-Pay attention to this aspect as it will come in handy later when talking about ways to get around eBay’s limitations.
+Pay attention to this aspect as it will come in handy later when talking about ways to grow faster still in total compliance of eBay’s limitations.

 How to see my selling limit on eBay